Bengaluru FC owner Parth Jindal expresses support for '3+1' foreigners rule | Goal.com

 "As a club, Bengaluru FC completely supports the 3 plus 1 foreigner rule that is being introduced in Indian football across both the I-League and the Indian Super League.
 This is what is the AFC rule, so why should we be any different?
 (It gives) more opportunities to develop Indians," said Parth Jindal, taking to Twitter to express his views.

 Many have argued that this will allow for more Indian players to get opportunities in key positions in ISL and I-League, which will help broaden the talent pool for the national team.
-The plight of Indian forwards in the ISL has been shown as an example, with no other Indian forward other than Bengaluru FC skipper Sunil Chhetri (9) scoring more than two goals.
+The plight of Indian forwards in the ISL has been shown as an example, with no other Indian forward other than Bengaluru FC skipper Sunil Chhetri (9) scoring more than two goals last season.

+It must be noted that Bengaluru reached the final of the AFC Cup back in 2016 - the best result for an Indian club in the continental tournament.